Why Stanford University? Facts About Stanford University

 5. Thriving Arts Culture

-With a multitude of art-making opportunities available to students, it’s no surprise why Stanford is often referred to as a hub for artistic expression.
-From art galleries to theatres and open public stages, creativity, and artistic education can be found all across the campus.
-Each year, dozens of arts programs are conducted on campus, including opening parties for a theatre season, exhibitions, festivals, and many more.
+With a multitude of art-making opportunities available to students, it’s no surprise that Stanford is often referred to as a hub for artistic expression.
+From art galleries to theatres and open public stages, creativity and artistic education can be found all across the campus.
+Each year, dozens of arts programs are conducted on campus, including opening parties for the theatre season, exhibitions, festivals, and many more.

 Stanford is also known for having some of the finest museums in the world, such as the Cantor Arts Center and the Anderson Collection.
 Inside these museums, you'll find many of the world's most valuable articles.
 By exploring arts at Stanford, students not only enrich their ability to express themselves but also immerse themselves in the rich tradition and culture behind the artworks.